 Psychiatrists in Clearfield, UT

-As a board certified psychiatric nurse practitioner Tonya Hood treats psychiatric conditions using a holistic approach.
-Her goal is to restore feelings of stability and well-being by working with each client to develop a specialized plan of care.
-Her training has offered her the ability to provide comprehensive psychiatric evaluations and medication management.
-Her areas of focus include anxiety, depression, mood disorders, abuse/trauma, adjustment issues, sleep difficulties, ADHD, impulsivity, Bipolar disorder and co-occurring disorders.
+As a board certified psychiatric nurse practitioner, I treat mental health conditions using a holistic and functional approach.
+My goal is to help my clients restore feelings of stability and well-being by working with each client to develop a specialized plan of care for your needs.
+My training has offered me the ability to provide psychiatric evaluations, medication management, general wellness and supportive therapy.
+My areas of focus include anxiety, depression, mood disorders, abuse/trauma, adjustment issues, sleep difficulties, ADHD, impulsivity, Bipolar disorder and co-occurring disorders.

-As a board certified psychiatric nurse practitioner Tonya Hood treats psychiatric conditions using a holistic approach.
-Her goal is to restore feelings of stability and well-being by working with each client to develop a specialized plan of care.
-Her training has offered her the ability to provide comprehensive psychiatric evaluations and medication management.
-Her areas of focus include anxiety, depression, mood disorders, abuse/trauma, adjustment issues, sleep difficulties, ADHD, impulsivity, Bipolar disorder and co-occurring disorders.
+As a board certified psychiatric nurse practitioner, I treat mental health conditions using a holistic and functional approach.
+My goal is to help my clients restore feelings of stability and well-being by working with each client to develop a specialized plan of care for your needs.
+My training has offered me the ability to provide psychiatric evaluations, medication management, general wellness and supportive therapy.
+My areas of focus include anxiety, depression, mood disorders, abuse/trauma, adjustment issues, sleep difficulties, ADHD, impulsivity, Bipolar disorder and co-occurring disorders.

 Dr. Tara Rainey is passionate about mental health and dedicated to making a positive impact on the lives of individuals struggling with psychiatric disorders.
 She is committed to providing comprehensive and compassionate care to her patients.
 Her journey into mental health care began with a strong educational foundation.
 She is driven by a deep sense of compassion and commitment to improving the lives of those struggling with mental health challenges and looks forward to continuing to make a difference in the lives of her patients and within the community.